 - Improve marketing analytics accuracy, measurement, and know why specific marketing campaigns are effective or not.
 When all marketing teams are aligned on common taxonomy naming conventions and agree to use the standard, analytics accuracy and measurement improve.
 An example is when marketing teams across an organization collaborate on generating tracking tags and click-through URLs while also validating the landing page tags are working.
 Using standard naming conventions and tracking codes combined with making sure all of the tags on campaign pages are functioning to pick up data and pass it to the different systems is essential for delivering the right experience.
 When there’s consistency from the metadata tag level to taxonomies, marketing analytics reflect accurately how every marketing program is performing.
 It’s possible to see how marketing campaigns contribute to sales because consistent metadata, stable taxonomies, and experience data models reduce the potential for measurement error and incomplete data.

-- Upfront licensing costs for a Data Governance Platform
+- Upfront licensing costs for a Marketing Data Governance Tool

 - Annual Maintenance for the Platform